Supersilentdev/Install-WordPress-on-an-EC2-Machine-with-RDS-as-the-Database/README.md

    - Provide a database name in "DB instance identifier" (e.g., "wordpress").
    - Specify the Database master username and password.
    - Choose the instance type configuration from Standard, Memory optimized, or Burstable classes depending on your workload (only "Burstable classes" in the free tier).
+   - Configure Strorage type and volume size minimum is 20 GiB.

 - Connection Settings:
-   - For now, select "Don’t connect to an EC2 compute resource."
+   - Select "Don’t connect to an EC2 compute resource, For now."
    - Choose the network type as "IPV4."
    - Select the VPC in which you want your database to be launched (note that this cannot be changed while the database is running).
    - Set Public access to "No."